maccman/jlink/README.md

-#jquery.linky.js
+#JLink

-This library lets you bind JavaScript objects to HTML elements.
+JLink lets you bind JavaScript objects to HTML elements.

 For example: